When you upload an effect to Instagram, you'll need to choose categories for it. Categories help people to browse and find effects they'll love.

 For showing appreciation of media, entertainment or sports teams.

 Animal transformation or artwork.

 Effects that place AR objects into people's surroundings.

 Sci-Fi and Fantasy

 Innovative effects that immerse people in a story or scene.

 Please note that Spark AR Studio does not specifically endorse any of the effects featured in these examples.

-When you publish a new effect, you'll be asked to select a category when you're uploading your effect in Spark Hub.
-You'll see this option in the Discovery section.
+When you publish a new effect, you'll be asked to select up to four categories when you're uploading your effect in Spark AR Hub.

-The category for your effect will need to be approved by our review team before it can be confirmed.
+The categories for your effect will need to be accepted by our review team before it can be confirmed.